 To further evaluate the performance of the acrylate ECAs, full modules with 1-meter long strings were assembled and cycled from -40°C to 85°C, see Fig. 5.
-For ECA-A, the data presented are an average of three strings and for ECA-B, an average of two strings are plotted.
-Comparable weights/cell are used in the modules as in full line deposits for the one-cell modules in Fig. 3, so related to the 100% data point for ECA-A and 50% data point for ECA-B. ECA-B show only a decrease in power output of below 1% after 200 thermocycles.
-A lower difference in Pmax after 200 thermocycles compared to the initial Pmax output for ECA-A versus ECA-B is seen.
-This can, most probably, be explained by the lower contact resistance and bulk resistivity of ECA-A as compared to ECA-B and the fact that the same volume and contact area was used in the module assembly.
-In addition, it can be noticed that the power output is improving for ECA-A. This increase in power output upon thermocycling has been observed already a couple of times before and most probably related to differences in assembly process of the module.
-So, to get a better view on the different parameters that influence the reliability performance, a new study is set-up to understand the effect of the production settings of the equipment, the type of back-sheet and as well the type of encapsulation material on the performance of modules in which ECAs are attaching the pre-cut crystalline silicon solar cells to each other.
+For ECA-A, an average of three strings and for ECA-B, an average of two strings are plotted.
+Both materials show only a decrease in power out-put of below 1% after 200 thermocycles.
+But, one can see that a lower difference in Pmax after 200 thermocycles compared to the initial Pmax output for ECA-A versus ECA-B. This can most probably be explained by the lower contact resistance and bulk resistivity of ECA-A as compared to ECA-B and the fact that the same volume and contact area was used in the module assembly.